 Some dental offices may offer special rates depending on your circumstances, so inquire with your dental office as to whether they offer in-house financing for expensive procedures.
-These type of installment loans often come with no or low interest rates, so it can save you a ton of money if your dentist offers this service.
+These types of installment loans often come with no or low interest rates, which can save you a lot of money.

 Medical credit cards

-You may be able to qualify for a medical credit card if your health provider accepts this type of payment.
-Medical credit cards, are used to cover medical and dental expenses, and in many cases medical providers will even offer special financing terms, like 0% interest for a span of time.
-To learn more about medical credit cards, make sure to read up on information about covering medical expenses with credit cards.
+Another way you could save on interest is by applying for a medical credit card.
+Medical credit cards are used to cover medical and dental expenses, and in many cases, medical providers will even offer special financing terms, like 0% interest for a span of time.
+To learn more about medical credit cards, read information about covering medical expenses with credit cards.